GUIDANCE IN WRITING

 (EX: American Sociological Review; Journal of Marriage and the Family; Law and Society Journal; etc.)

 No more than 2 sources may be from "popular" publications, such as daily newspapers, general readership magazines (such as Time, Newsweek), or the daily newspaper.
 NOTE: This also includes the Internet.
 (See note below.)

-It is of course expected that the paper will be your own work.
-That
+is of course expected that the paper will be your own work.
+That should

 1) Under no circumstances will you turn in a paper written by someone else, either from published materials, or from a kindly friend who agrees to write a paper for you, or from a professional agency which writes papers for students for a fee.
 You should also avoid "recycling" a paper which you have submitted for another class (this term or previously).